 UM Prevention Education Programs

-To all new UM students and continuing students,
+To all new UM students and continuing juniors,

-We are glad to have you here with us at the University of Montana for Fall 2017!
+We are so glad you will be here with us at the University of Montana for Fall 2017!
 As a learning community, we strongly value creating and sustaining a healthy campus environment and preparing our students to be responsible and successful citizens of our campus, society, and the global community.
 Our staff, faculty, and students are all dedicated to working together to make this vision a reality.